Concordium/concordium-node/docs/grpc2.md

   least 50 open file descriptors for consensus.

 - `--grpc2-request-timeout` (`CONCORDIUM_NODE_GRPC2_REQUEST_TIMEOUT`)
-  Maximum amout of time to allow for processing a request (in seconds).
+  Maximum amount of time to allow for processing a request (in seconds).
 Defaults to 30s.
 Note that as for `grpc2-max-concurrent-requests`, for streaming responses, this does not mean that the stream must be consumed in 30s.
 It only means that the time until the initial response must be less than 30s.